oiegorov/perf_analysis_tool/README.md

 * ("sort") to sort the chosen functions based on the value of a specific performance event/metric.
-* ("func_num") include only N functions with the biggest sorting parameter's value.
+* ("func_num") include only N functions with the biggest sorting parameter''s value.
-* ("events") function's event/metric values to write in the report.
+* ("events") function''s event/metric values to write in the
+report.
 * ("same_experim") if "false" - include the results of only a single experiment''s run.
 If "true" - all the repetitive experiment execution